tangming2008/tangming2008.github.io/_pages/cv.md

 Work experience ([Linkedin](https://www.linkedin.com/in/tangming1990/))
 ======

-* ArcelorMittal Global R&D, 2018-03 - present
+- Research engineer, ArcelorMittal Global R&D, 2018-03 - present
-  * Research engineer
+  - Managed the steel cleanliness characterization facility in support for product development, root cause analysis, and quality evaluation
+  - Led projects on R&D fundamental steelmaking research to sustain new AHSS product manufacturability for the automotive customers, such as Tesla, Toyota, Nissan, and GM
+  - Provided technical support to steelmaking operations to optimize the reliability of steelmaking process and minimize residual defects in the product
+  - Co-chaired and organized the annual North America Innovation Awards (highest internal technical award)

-* Carnegie Mellon University, 2014-08 - 2017-05
+- Research Assistant, Carnegie Mellon University, 2014-08 - 2017-05
-  * Research Assistant
-  * Thesis: Inclusions, Porosity, and Fatigue of AlSi10Mg Parts Produced by Selective Laser Melting ([link](https://kilthub.cmu.edu/articles/thesis/Inclusions_Porosity_and_Fatigue_of_AlSi10Mg_Parts_Produced_by_Selective_Laser_Melting/6720185))
+  - Thesis: Inclusions, Porosity, and Fatigue of AlSi10Mg Parts Produced by Selective Laser Melting ([link](https://kilthub.cmu.edu/articles/thesis/Inclusions_Porosity_and_Fatigue_of_AlSi10Mg_Parts_Produced_by_Selective_Laser_Melting/6720185))
-  * Supervisor: Chris Pistorius
+  - Discovered the oxide-induced porosity as a novel type of defect which dominates the fatigue performance of additively manufactured aluminum alloy
+  - Collaborated closely with researchers in the Department of Mechanical Engineering and industrial partners from Arconic on fatigue, tension, and compression tests

 <br/>

 Skills
 ======
 * Materials Science:
-  * Mechnical tests:
-  * Characterization:
+  * Mechanical tests: fatigue, local formability tests (bendability, hole expansion), tension, nano-indentation
+  * Characterization: Scanning electron microscope/SEM (highly skilled in automated-SEM analysis), X-ray powder diffraction (XRD),
-* Data Science
+* Data Science (in Python)
-  * Python:
-  * Sub-skill 2.2
-  * Sub-skill 2.3
+  * Classification: pandas, sklearn (LR, KNN, RF, etc), TensorFlow, GridSearchCV, xgb
+  * Visualization: Matplotlib, Seaborn, plotly
+  * Extreme value analysis: rpy2 (calling R package for advanced statistical analysis)
-* Of course, if my hobbies also count ...
+* Of course, if [my hobbies](https://tangming2008.github.io//) also count as skills ...

 <br/>